Prohelion/prohelion.github.io/_documentation/Profinity/Logging_Replaying_CAN_Bus_Messages.md

 | Log Remotely via FTP  | As well as logging locally this option takes the log file and places it on a remote FTP server for off site analysis.        |
 | Log Remotely via SFTP | As per FTP, but this time a Secure FTP (SFTP) end point is used as the destination. |

-Depending on the mode you select, Profinity will present you with different destination options.
+Depending on the item you select, Profinity will present you with different destination options.
 For FTP and SFTP it is necessary to provide the destination server, username and password.
 For local logging only a directory is required.

 The logger also gives you the ability to manage Archive and Compression settings, if you wish to archive your messages you must provide an archive directory.